“There are no flowers that always bloom and there are no flowers that die without blooming.”

 Ignorant Bond was conceived during a stressful period in Sakarthornsap’s life, and this playful photo series helped him gain a newfound appreciation for the ordinary objects and places of his everyday life.
 “I just wanted to give myself a break from artwork creation that is full of stress and go back in time to when I created art for art’s sake without any social interferences.”

-“If you ask me which type of flower best represents me, I’d say gardenias,” he tells us.
+“If you ask me which type of flower best represents me, I’d say gardenias,” he says.
 “For each species of gardenia, they have their own different, beautiful shapes.
 They’re typically white in color, yet not completely so.
 Their fragrance is also hard to forget.
 And although the petals wither easily, the leaves last surprisingly long.
 It’s just like me.
 I might experience moments of weakness in my life, but I always have a solid root.”

-Aside from considering flowers as a powerful tool for coping with stress, Sakarthornsap goes as far as to say they’ve been a beacon of light in dark times in his life.
+Aside from seeing flowers as a powerful tool for coping with stress, Sakarthornsap goes as far as to say they’ve been a beacon of light in dark times in his life.
 “Most of my artworks are created as therapy for negative feelings that have been rooted in my mind for a while and are hard to get rid of,” he explains.
 “I was born in a Thai culture which has social diversity, and I’ve learned about different cultural values through family and school.
 But still, people do not respect each other’s identity and always discriminate, generalizing others into groups, which causes pain and negative feelings.
 People who do that might think it is fun, but it might cause an inferiority complex to those who have suffered through it.”

-Sakarthornsap considers himself lucky as he’s not only discovered an emotional outlet through art but has also been able to integrate his love of flower into his artworks.
+Sakarthornsap considers himself rather fortunate.
+He’s not only discovered an emotional outlet through art but has also been able to integrate his love of flower into his artworks.
 “What I want to tell everybody through my art is that we cannot be happy with everything in life, as everything that happens in our lives is based on social interference or culture that’s been well established and can’t be easily changed,” he says.
 “The only thing we can do is to learn how to understand it and find a way to live with it peacefully with the least impact on yourself and everyone else.
 Even though art cannot completely save me, it has effectively healed me.”